stacks-network/stacks/sBTC/nakamoto/extensions/overdue_term.md

 The node then calculates the scaled average number of times the tenure budget was exceeded as: `s = (sum(TIMES) / 1500) \* (sum(EXCEEDED) / 15)`

 If `s >= 0.5`, then it means that in the average tenure in this sample, producers were able to earn expanded tenures with over 50% probability.
 This indicates that the tick count needs to be increased, because producers were able to regularly evaluate the VDF faster than the tenures completed.
-In this case, it is multiplicatively incrased by a factor of `min(2.0, s / 0.5)`, and rounded down to the nearest integer.
+In this case, it is multiplicatively increased by a factor of `min(2.0, s / 0.5)`, and rounded down to the nearest integer.

 If `s < 0.5`, then in the average tenure, producers did not expand the budget over 50% of the time.
 This could be due to any of three reasons: